Mocca101/Mocca101/README.md

 - 👋 Hi, I’m @Mocca101
-- 👀 I’m mainly interested in CG, Procedural Art, Shaders, Game programming, but that's just the tip of the iceberg there are too mnay interesting Possibilities to count.
+- 👀 I’m mainly interested in CG, Procedural Art, Shaders, Game programming, but that's just the tip of the iceberg there are too many interesting Possibilities to count.
-- 🌱 I’m currently working on and with Shaders, Godot & Vue.
+- 🌱 I’m currently working on and with Shaders, Godot, Vu & svelte.
-- 📫 How to reach me, Github probably.
 <!--- - 💞️ I’m looking to collaborate on ... --->

 <!---